MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-smartcard.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to manage the root certificate propagation that occurs when a smart card is inserted.

 If you enable or do not configure this policy setting then root certificate propagation will occur when you insert your smart card.